ninthwalker/NewWorldNotifier/README.md

 **Option One**
  (Recommended - Easiest to use)

-1. Click the 'Clone or Download' link on this page.
-Then select 'Download Zip'
+1. Click the 'Code' button on this page.
+Then select 'Download ZIP'
 2 .
 You may need to 'unblock' the zip file downloaded.
 This is normal behavior for Microsoft Windows to do for files downloaded from the internet.
 `Right click > Properties > Check 'Unblock'`
 3. Extract the contents of the ZIP file.
 You only need the 'NewWorldNotifier.lnk' shortcut, and the NewWorldNotifier.ps1 files.
 Make sure these 2 files are kept in the same directory wherever you move them to.